wp-plugins/participants-database/readme.txt

 No, these signups and records are separate from people who can register on your site as users.
 If there are things only registered users can do (such as a forum or comments), they will have to register or sign in as usual.

 The idea is to use the database as a roster of volunteers, supporters, etc. for the organization, not the website.
-If there is a popular call for it, I can try to make this plugin's signups also be site users, but I am not sure if it's possible.

 = People are signing up, but emails are not getting sent =